Loading...

 CAPTE Details

-Graduation from a physical therapy program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) or by another national organization recognized by the Board is required
+An applicant for licensure by examination shall have graduated from a physical therapy program accredited by the Commission on Accreditation in Physical Therapy Education or by another National organization recognized by the Board that accredits physical therapy programs.

 Program Length